-5 days late, an "E" mark will be assigned to your project and course grade too.
-Extensions of the due date will not be granted under any circumstances beyond the extenuating ones that are specified in the syllabus.
+5 days late, you will be assigned an "E" score for your project.
+Extensions of the due date will not be granted under any circumstances beyond the extenuating ones specified in the syllabus.
 I recommend that you finish Stage 2 long before the deadline.
 Besides, think how nice it would be to finish the project early so it does not conflict with end-of-semester requirements in other courses.